devanshjaincampaign-tech/-lastmile-prasunethon/README.md

 5. Deploy

-Once both are live, go back to your Render backend's environment variables and update `ALLOWED_ORIGINS` to include your actual Vercel URL, then redeploy the backend so CORS allows requests from your live frontend.
+Once both are live, go back to your Render backend's environment variables and update `ALLOWED_ORIGINS` to include your actual Netlify URL, then redeploy the backend so CORS allows requests from your live frontend.

 ---